OboymedMelk/OboymedMelk/README.md

 - 👋 Hi, I’m Adrian
 - 👀 I’m interested in gaming and technology
-- 🌱 I’m currently learning coding, databases, UX-design and more from the topic information science
+- 🌱 I’m currently learning coding, databases, UX-design and more at the University in Bergen studying for a bachelor in Information Technology (Informasjonsvitenskap)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at adrian.angeltveit@hotmail.com

 <!---
 OboymedMelk/OboymedMelk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.